Netflix/dynomite/README.md

       out_queue           "# requests in outgoing queue"
       out_queue_bytes     "current request bytes in outgoing queue"

-Logging in nutcracker is only available when nutcracker is built with logging enabled.
+Logging in dynomite is only available when dynomite is built with logging enabled.
 By default logs are written to stderr.
-Nutcracker can also be configured to write logs to a specific file through the -o or --output command-line argument.
-On a running nutcracker, we can turn log levels up and down by sending it SIGTTIN and SIGTTOU signals respectively and reopen log files by sending it SIGHUP signal.
+Dynomite can also be configured to write logs to a specific file through the -o or --output command-line argument.
+On a running dynomite, we can turn log levels up and down by sending it SIGTTIN and SIGTTOU signals respectively and reopen log files by sending it SIGHUP signal.

 ## Pipelining